csc301-fall-2020/team-project-18-spotlight/deliverable-2/README.md

 ## Instructions

-First, download the latest apk from the releases tab of our repo.
+First, download the latest apk from [here](https://github.com/csc301-fall-2020/team-project-18-spotlight/releases).

 1. Users must first register an account if they haven’t already done so.
 Go to sign in with email -> create account.
 Enter the credentials and press create account.
 If a user has already created an account beforehand, they can enter their credentials in the login page and login.
 For demo purposes, you can use the following credentials: samuelvedrik@gmail.com, password: hellospotlight
 2. Once logged in, there are 4 screens that are available.
 Profile, map, calendar, friends.
 The profile screen is currently a mock of what we’re imagining the future profile screen to look like.